-Despite rather ‘grey’ weather our Open Day actually attracted a bigger attendance, may of whom were visitors in previous years – a great complement to all the villagers who work so hard to organise all the gardens, stalls, activities and refreshments.
+Whatever the weather, our Open Day attracts ever bigger attendances, may of whom are visitors from previous years – a great complement to all the villagers who work so hard to organise all the gardens, stalls, activities and refreshments.
 Each year the event raises funds for the upkeep of the local church and Village Hall.
-This was our 26th annual event, and the descriptions below will give you the ‘flavour’ of how the day ran.
+This is our 27th annual event, and the descriptions below will give you the ‘flavour’ of how the day runs.
 If you wonder where Elkstone is, please click here.

 Straight away it must be said that over the years, thanks to the wonderful support given to us by websites and media (see below) we have had outstanding attendances, and this simply would not happen without their help.